-About 20.
+Up to 12.
 We like to have a small class size so that we can give individualized attention.
-With three teachers, that’s a ratio of about seven per instructor!
+With three teachers, that’s a ratio of about six per instructor!

 8Are participants able to bring guests?
 (Spouses, kids, etc.)

-Yes, and we will even offer a 10% discount to you and those individuals.
+Yes, and we will even offer a 10% discount to you and those individuals if they are joining us.
 Please note: this workshop is for 16 and up.

 9Will I see and have the potential to make images like the amazing ones displayed on your website?